-" " " "
+" "

-10 steps to help you make your best application to the Croke Park Community Fund this year
+10 steps to help you apply to

 • Applications are also considered from groups of residents who come together informally to organise local events or activities, such as street greening groups or street parties.

-2. What groups are ineligible to apply for support?
+2. What groups are INELIGBLE to apply?

 • Applications from private, profit-making, or commercial organisations